yesolakweon/yesolakweon.github.io/_pages/research.md

 3. "Electoral Rules and Substantive Gender Representation." with Joshua Ryan

-4. "Does Population Aging Affect Preferences for Redistribution?
-Evidence from Survey Experiment in Japan.” with ByeongHwa Choi
+4. "A Deflated Society: Political Impact of Japan’s Aging Population.” with ByeongHwa Choi

 5. "Electoral Systems and Policy Priorities in Advanced Industrial Democracies."